giridharmb/Rust-Docs/README.md

 /*
-unwrap() will extract data from Result
-FYI : unwrap() : This is not safe to do : User can input text instead of numbers and program can crash */
+unwrap() will extract data from Result unwrap() : This is not safe to do : user can input text instead of numbers == crash */

 // method_1_start